Partakith/IGame2/README.md

 Manual Game Collection Management Tool - A place for your collected games of all sorts!

 Simple Beta Trial - I am not the best with getting things out and about to showcase.
 There is no site or discord yet.
-Time taken to build beta - 3 hours in total I would guess, it's rather simple.
+Time taken to build beta - 3 hours in total including concept time...
+I would guess, it's rather simple.

 How to use IGame2 and its purpose?
 (Trial Beta, all is set to change/update but may not if it does not gain traction)